substrate-system/route-event/README.md

   window.scrollTo(0, 0)
 })

-// change the location and call the onRoute cb route.setRoute('/some/path')
+// programmatically change the location and call the onRoute cb route.setRoute('/some/path')

 // ...sometime in the future...